 Shortly after, my order for lunch was taken.
 I opted to start with the ‘crab and prawn timbale with watermelon and basil dressing’, followed by a ‘chilled main course salad of hot-smoked salmon with cherry tomato, potatoes with mayonnaise, olives and a lemon and vinaigrette dressing’, and ‘praline mousse’ for dessert.
 Before landing, we were also served afternoon tea with a selection of cakes.

 Menu with a choice of starter, main and dessert

 I also made use of the ‘Club Kitchen’.
 Passengers in Club World can mosey to the front of the cabin and help themselves to a wide range of drinks and snacks, including well-known brands of biscuits and crisps, chocolate, fresh fruit and sandwiches.

-Overall, British Airways’ Club World makes flying a very enjoyable and comfortable experience.
-It’s an ideal airline for travelling to New Delhi from the US, UK and Europe, and will ensure that you arrive well rested and ready to begin your journey through north India.
+Overall, British Airways’ Club World makes flying a delightful and comfortable experience.
+It’s an ideal airline for travelling to Delhi from the US, UK and Europe, and will ensure that you arrive well-rested and ready to begin your journey through north India.

 Indian Excursions do not offer international flights (nor travel insurance or tourist visa).
 We find that most guests prefer to arrange their own travel to and from India.
 However, once you’ve landed in Delhi, we’ll take care of all your arrangements leaving you to focusing on enjoying all India has to offer, as well as your fabulous hotels.